The Best Practices in Accounts Payable Processes

 Check out our AP automation system to learn more about our accounts payable automation services.
 We design our business solutions to reduce manual paper processes so you can improve efficiency.
 We help you stay transparent and able to manage and monitor each of your duties while ensuring you have the means to stay compliant.
 MHC’s AP automation also offers a central repository for all supporting business documentation, so you don’t miss the paperwork and forms you need.
 Our bolt-on solution fills the process automation gaps left by many ERP and core applications, giving you the resources you need to make accounts payable reliable and accurate.

 One of the best accounts payable practices is to automate your system.

-MHC AP Automation offers a free, no obligation demo, so you can try before you buy.
-As a true enterprise solution, you can integrate our document management and workflow solutions into one or more businesses applications, even those running in diverse environments.
+MHC NorthStar, our AP Automation platform comes with a free, no obligation demo, so you can try before you buy.
+As a true enterprise solution, you can integrate our document management and workflow automation platform into one or more businesses applications, even those running in diverse environments.
 We make our options work for you.
-Best of all, we offer all the functions and features you need, comparable to much more complex systems, but at a fair and equitable price.

 What makes MHC different?
 We offer Blue chip performance at a fraction of the cost and meet you where your business is right now.
 Part of our “built by businesspeople for businesspeople” approach means making our solutions accessible.

 Try MHC NorthStar first-hand!
 Request a personalized demo and see our AP platform in action today!